himbriminn/cmbeam/content/meetings/_index.md

  * August 15 --- Project summaries from Ásrún and Katrín Hekla
  * August 22 --- Review of lessens learned from Taurus meeting
  * Agust 29 --- Planning for the fall semester
+ * Sep 5 --- Planning for the fall semester
+ * Sep 12 --- Cancelled due to sheep roundup
+ * Sep 19 --- Organization of group efforts for the school year, discussion of cryostat design work
+ * Sep 26 --- Update on finite-structure simulations of AR coatings from Rustam
+ * Oct 3 --- Discussion of new wiki structure and an update from Ashesh on FDTD simulations